Construction Claims Prevention and Resolution

 • Measurement and payment mechanisms are clearly defined and reasonably coordinated with bid items.

-• Change order procedure is spelled out and basis for adjustment is identified.
+• Change order procedure is spelled out and the basis for adjustment is identified.

 5. SITE INVESTIGATION